suruvu-sreevardhan/crash-analyzer-ai/README.md

 # 🕵️‍♂️ Crash Analyzer AI

 **AI-Powered Log Analyzer**
 A developer tool that replays logs leading up to a crash and explains the root cause using LLMs like Gemini or GPT.
-Think of it as a mini Sherlock Holmes for your backend logs.
+Think of it as a mini Sherlock Holmes for your backend logs. 🔍

 ---

 ## 🚀 Features

-- Upload a production log file (text format)
+- ✅ Upload a production log file (`.log`)
-- Input a crash timestamp
+- 🕒 Input a crash timestamp
-- AI parses logs near the crash time
+- 🤖 AI parses logs near the crash moment
-- Returns a **human-readable explanation**
+- 💬 Returns a **human-readable explanation**
-- Built using **React + FastAPI + Gemini/OpenRouter**
+- 🌐 Built with **React + FastAPI + Gemini/OpenRouter**

 ---